 Where does Arrival Advisor get its information?

-The topics provided by Arrival Advisor currently all come from the , a resource made possible thanks to the Province of British Columbia through the Ministry of Jobs, Trade and Technology.
+The topics provided by Arrival Advisor B.C. come from the Newcomers’ Guide to British Columbia, a resource made possible thanks to the Province of British Columbia through the Ministry of Jobs, Trade and Technology.
 The B.C.
 Newcomers’ Guide provides newcomers and their families the information they need to settle in B.C. quickly and easily.
 You can view the PDF version of the Newcomers’ Guide, available in 15 languages, here.

 Arrival Advisor does not provide event listings for newcomers, but lots of settlement organizations do.
 We recommend contacting a service organization through the app, which you can do through the Help menu.
 We also recommend checking out the websites of your Local Immigration Partnerships.
 Here are the ones from Metro Vancouver: